The truth is…

-But these 15 writing prompts are guaranteed to get your creative juices flowing.
+But the 15 writing prompts below are guaranteed to get your creative juices flowing.

 Here’s how to get the most from these songwriting prompts (and improve your songwriting productivity while you’re at it)…

 Forget about caring if your ideas are good enough until you’re warmed up and have lots of ideas on the page.
 Picasso said, “The chief enemy of creativity is good taste.”
-Don’t let your taste turn you into a snob that turns its nose up at your own work.
-Get over yourself. 🙂
+So don’t let your taste turn you into a snob that turns its nose up at your own work!

 Now, let’s write a song...